GroovyAndroid/groovyandroid.github.io/index.md

 Due to lack of developement for the Nougat branch, the building cycle will be monthly.
 Once security patches are merged, a new release will come out.

-Don't expect new features or big changes, Nougat future builds will be all about stability and security patches until the LineageOS' N end of life.
+Don't expect new features or big changes, Nougat future builds will be all about stability and security patches until LineageOS stops giving support for Nougat.

 * * *